iabraham/bioe205/lectures/lec06/index.md

 plot can be changed by using the checkboxes to add/remove sine wave of a particular frequency.
 The last plot (brown) shows what happens when you increase the number of frequencies being summed together (using the slider).
-At its maximum value, we see that we get very good approximation of a square wave.
+At its maximum value, we see that we get a very good approximation of a square wave.

 ~~~
 <iframe scrolling="no" title="FourierSquareWaves"